Turkey Tax System 2019

 |Social Security Contribution||For Employers - 20.5%|

 For Employees - 14%

 The Reduced Rate - 1%/8%

 The withholding tax is not applied on the dividends paid to the corporate entity incorporated in Turkey or the branch office of a foreign company.
-15% withholding tax will be applied on the dividends paid to any non-resident companies unless there is a tax treaty signed between the two parties.
+15% withholding tax will be applied on the dividends paid to any non-resident companies unless there is a tax treaty signed between the two parties in Turkey Tax System.

-0% withholding tax is applied on the interest on loans that are payable to the foreign states, international institutes, foreign banks and foreign corporations that are considered as the financial entities in the country where the company is incorporated and offers loans to the people and not only corporates.
+0% withholding tax is applied on the interest on loans that are payable to the foreign states in Turkey Tax System, international institutes, foreign banks and foreign corporations that are considered as the financial entities in the country where the company is incorporated and offers loans to the people and not only corporates.
 If the interest is paid to non-residential companies which do not fall under the segment of financial entities or that offers loans to specific set of companies, it is will charge with 10% of interest.